Daniel F. Perkins, Ph.D.

-Finally, Dr. Perkins just recently completed an appointment as a member of the National Academies of Sciences, Engineering, and Medicine Committee on the Well-Being of Military Families.
+Finally, Dr. Perkins also completed an appointment as a member of the National Academies of Sciences, Engineering, and Medicine Committee on the Well-Being of Military Families.
 He is truly grateful to be able to support the service members, veterans, and their families.

 - Anchored Podcast Ep 23| Exploring The Thrive Initiative’s Digital Empowerment Resource for Parents and Professionals